- Published on

 description: "Event timestamp in milliseconds"

 Not everything that looks declarative actually is.
-Worth understanding the difference because true declarative architecture's benefits only materialize when you're declaring intent, not templating code.
+The difference matters because true declarative architecture's benefits only materialize when declaring intent, not templating code.

 Contrast with declaring a Subscription entity with attributes like start_date, status, acquisition_type, and relationships to Account and Base plan.
-You're not writing joins, not specifying transformations, not implementing slowly changing dimension logic.
+You're not writing joins or implementing slowly changing dimension logic.
 You declare what should exist; systems determine how to build it.

 SQL with nice references versus entity declarations that generate SQL - these are architecturally different.
 One improves how you write imperative code.
 The other makes code an artifact generated from semantic definitions.

 Why does separation matter?
 Separating "what you want" from "how to get it" enables consistency, portability, and comprehensibility that better-organized imperative code cannot achieve.
 When you declare a metric as "monthly recurring revenue, calculated as sum of active subscription values, dimensioned by plan type and region," that declaration generates SQL for your warehouse, API responses for applications, and documentation for business users.
 One declaration serves all three needs.
-Hand-written SQL for each consumption pattern means maintaining three implementations that will drift.
+Maintaining separate SQL for each means maintaining three implementations that will inevitably diverge.

 Declarative approaches make semantic definitions the source of truth and let code be generated from them.
-That principle can apply at every layer of a data platform, which brings us to what fully model-driven architecture looks like.
+That principle applies at every layer of a data platform, which brings us to what fully model-driven architecture looks like.

 Model-First Architecture: The Three Layers

 A fully declarative data platform separates concerns into three semantic layers: Data As System sees it (DAS), Data As Business sees it (DAB), and Data As Requirements needs it (DAR).
+If these layers sound familiar, they should - they map to staging/core/marts in dbt terminology, or bronze/silver/gold in the medallion architecture.
+The naming is deliberate: DAS/DAB/DAR foregrounds the purpose of each layer (what the data represents) rather than its position in a sequence or quality grade.
 Each serves a different purpose and can be made declarative.

 DAS: Where Raw Data Lands